oroinc/documentation/frontend/index.rst

-:title: OroCommerce, OroCRM, OroPlatform Frontend Developer Documentation
+:title: Oro Application Frontend Developer Documentation

 .. meta::
    :description: Instructions in the storefront and back-office themes customization for the frontend developers